myltsev-learning/aws-mls-c01/entities/neural networks/Convolutional Neural Network (CNN).md

 A **Convolutional Neural Network (CNN)** is a specialized type of [[concepts/neural networks/Deep Learning|Deep Learning]] architecture specifically designed for **image recognition and processing**.
-It excels at extracting features from image data and identifying patterns within visual information.
+It excels at extracting [[Feature|features]] from image data and identifying patterns within visual information.
 Here's a breakdown of its key characteristics:

 **Structure:**